Twelve teams of graduate students are named as finalists in the 2019 Kellogg-Morgan Stanley Sustainable Investing Challenge.

 Indian Smart Solar Muni+ Fund

-Proposal: Levered private equity fund designed to improve air quality and increase renewable energy use by bundling municipal debt earmarked for solar projects.
+Proposal: Levered private equity fund designed to help improve air quality and increase renewable energy use by bundling municipal debt earmarked for solar projects.

 School: Tufts University, The Fletcher School of Law and Diplomacy